aaronicsubstances/shrewd-evolver/README.md

 About measures which make transition to distributed systems easier:
   1. deploy the code as two nearly-identical processes (or process groups).
   1. manage the data as two nearly-identical horizontal data partitions, but such that local ACID transactions can be conducted across them.

-About measures which minimize data loss in event of bugs
-  1. Automated backup or checkpointing of session of laborious or manual tasks for generating data.